haowu97/netlify/content/posts/Academic/Databases/CHNS/CHNSTutorials.en.md

 | 4    | Poor      | 3604      | 3.13    |
 | 5    | Very Poor | 157       | 0.14    |
 | 9    | Unknown   | 301       | 0.26    |

-## Biomarker Data

-The biomarker data collected in CHNS 2009 involves the release of 26 fasting blood measures on individuals aged 7 and older.
-This included major cardiovascular biomarkers (lipids, diabetes such as HbA1c, glucose, insulin, triglycerides, CRP) and important nutrition biomarkers (transferrin, hemoglobin, and ferritin).
-An overview of some of the key results was published in: Yan, Shengkai, J. Li, S. Li, B. Zhang, S. Du, P. Gordon-Larsen, L. Adair, B.M.
-Popkin (2012) The expanding burden of cardiometabolic risk in China: the China Health and Nutrition Survey.
-[Obesity Reviews 13 (9): 810-21. ](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-789X.2012.01016.x/pdf)PMCID: PMC3429648.

-The full documentation of the collection and laboratory measurement are also placed as documents online:

-- Protocols used to collect and process blood samples are available [here](https://www.cpc.unc.edu/projects/china/data/datasets/Blood Collection Protocol_English.pdf).
-- A list of biomarkers and methods used to measure them is available [here](https://www.cpc.unc.edu/projects/china/data/datasets/Biomarker_Methods.pdf).
-- Codebook of the biomarker dataset is available [here](https://www.cpc.unc.edu/projects/china/data/datasets/C10BIOMARKER.pdf).

-Master_Asset_201804: mainly record what they have in home

-## Income

-Master_Agriculture_201804: Agriculture income, work hours, and cost

-Master_Business_201804:  Business Income & work hours

-Master_Income_Categories_201804: record different categories of income

-Master_Constructed_Income_201804: summary of different kind of income